easegress-io/easegress/doc/user_cases/faas.md

 ```

 ### Scenario 2: Limit FaaS function resources using
-You want to make sure at the maximum instance number can only under 50, and it can only "180m" CPU and "100Mi" memory useage maximum allowed per instance.
-In order to providing meaningful resources amount for the function, you also want to make sure one instacne has at least "100m" CPU and "50mi" memory provision.
-(The CPU and memory limitation usage value comes form Kubernetes resource).
+You want to make sure at the maximum instance number can only be under 50, and it can only "180m" CPU and "100Mi" memory usage maximum allowed per instance.
+To providing meaningful resources amount for the function, you also want to make sure one instance has at least "100m" CPU and "50mi" memory provision.
+(The CPU and memory limitation usage value comes from Kubernetes resource).

 ``` yaml
 name: demo